gumoraes999999/LiveCDroid-Source/README.md

-# release-0.5
+# release-1.0
-The source code for LiveCDroid Pre-Alpha
+The source code for LiveCDroid Beta